My Rooster Attacked Oprah

 One particular show, called Colonial House, placed modern-day families back in time and gave them the summer to see if they could survive back in colonial times.
 A lot of these reality shows are a lot less real behind the scenes, but this wasn't one of them.

 Anyway, Oprah took a particular interest in this show and decided she wanted to give it a try with her friend.
 Rusty's territorial nature served his hens well, as he even fought off an eagle on one occasion.
 Rusty and I went toe-to-toe many times as well and being the family scaredy-cat, I refused to go outside without a broom in one hand.
 Oprah found the conditions to be less than agreeable.
-Between Rusty spiking her in the butt and the mice crawling in bed with her she decided to leave early, but she did give it a go!
+Between Rusty spiking her and the mice crawling in bed with her she decided to leave early, but she did give it a go!

 While we were watching the episode, Rusty heard himself crowing on the television and began crowing at himself outside.
 It was a sort of surreal moment for us country bumpkins!
 You can watch Oprah talk about Colonial House here: